porterjamesj/website/content/blog/wedding-videobooth.md

 ## Hardware choices

-One of the big hurdles remaining was figuring out what we were going to use as the colored objects that the wedding guests would draw with.
+One of the big hurdles remaining was determing exactly what colored objects the wedding guests would draw with.
 Until now, we'd been testing with ceiling lights and various shiny objects in our apartments, but that wasn't going to cut it for the wedding.
-We wanted whatever we settled on to have a few
+We wanted whatever we settled on to have a few characteristics:
-characteristics:

 1. Minimal false positives, i.e. someone's clothes or body won't be mistaken for it, resulting in spurious drawing.
 2. Works well in a variety of light conditions.
 This was important since we weren't sure what the ambient light would be like at the wedding venue.
-3. Can be "turned on and off" by changing it's color/light emission somehow.
-This just makes drawing/writing a lot easier, since never being able to "turn off" the color would be like drawing with a pencil you couldn't pick up off the page.
+3. Can be easily "turned on and off" by changing it's color/light emission somehow.
+This makes drawing/writing a lot easier, since never being able to "turn off" the color would be like drawing with a pencil you couldn't pick up off the page.
 4. Comes in multiple colors, allowing for multiple distinct colored lines or effects.